ryanmosz/crypto-trading-sim/planning/rp-plan/next-steps-phase4.md

 - [ ] Verify case mismatch fails (e.g., "Q92U" vs "q92u")
 - [ ] Check that only 5 cryptos show in price data
 - [ ] Verify multiplayer leaderboard updates
 - [ ] Test error handling for all API calls

+## Phase 4 Complete! 🎉

+All scene integration tasks have been completed.
+The multiplayer functionality is now fully integrated into the game:

+1. **Game Creation** - Multiplayer games are created via the API and receive unique case-sensitive codes
+2. **Game Code Display** - Codes are displayed with formatting (e.g., "Q9 2U") and copy-to-clipboard
+3. **Join Flow** - Players can join games by entering the exact code (case-sensitive)
+4. **Leaderboard** - Real-time multiplayer leaderboard with:
+   - Rank display with medals for top 3
+   - Player names and current values
+   - Profit/loss percentages
+   - Allocation breakdown
+   - Current user highlighting
+   - Auto-refresh every 60 seconds

+Ready for full end-to-end testing!